 MISSION

-To help our fellow hoof trimmers in time of need (i.e. accidents, unforeseen health problems); To offer financial assistance for HTA Member trimmers for injury due to accident while performing in a professional capacity or in debilitating health issues for a period or illness greater than fourteen days.
+To help our fellow hoof trimmers in time of need (i.e. accidents, unforeseen health problems); to offer financial assistance for HTA Member trimmers for injury due to accident while performing in a professional capacity or in debilitating health issues for a period or illness greater than fourteen days.

 OBJECTIVES

-To facilitate resources in order to sustain the injured (or incapicitated HTA member) and family by offering interim financial and labor assistance which will help maintain customer base and proper hoof health care until the trimmer is able to return to work.
+To facilitate resources in order to sustain the injured (or incapacitated HTA member) and family by offering interim financial and labor assistance which will help maintain customer base and proper hoof health care until the trimmer is able to return to work.

 FUNDING

-Funding for the TAP program will be provided by a percentage of auction proceeds determined by board vote prior to the Hoof Health Conferences.
+Funding for the TAP program will be provided by 25% of auction proceeds determined by board vote prior to the Hoof Health Conferences and through voluntary donations designated as funds for the TAP.
+Upon recommendation by the Treasurer, the auction proceeds allocation may be waived for the period of one cycle.
+Such recommendation should be made in review of funding levels for the program.

 TAP funds will be maintained in a designated bank account.
 Assistance provided may not exceed the balance of the funds available.

-It is the intent of the original committee to see 100% of auction proceeds be placed in this fund, however it is recognized that future funding needs may change.

-Since treasurer has oversight over finance/budget committee, TAP committee, and auction committee, the treasurer will make necessary motions regarding auction proceeds for board consideration prior to Hoof Health Conferences.

-The HTA may decide to follow reserves policy once the total reaches over $15,000.
-There are recommended low risk, moderate returns organizations may purchase, and sell when needed without fees.
-This may provide for higher return than checking accounts at no interest.

-In the unlikely event the HTA must close this fund, all money in the fund at that time will go into HTA reserves or general fund.
+The Executive Board may elect, at their discretion, to invest any amounts contained in the TAP fund exceeding $15,000 in an investment account.
+Said investments will be subject to the investment policy.

+In the event the members or Executive Board determine to dissolve the program, all money held as TAP funds will be reassigned to the general fund or the reserve fund at the discretion of the Executive Board.

 ACCOUNTING and REPORTING

-A Quickbooks subaccount will be maintained for all income and disbursements for the TAP Program.
+Funds allocated for the TAP fund will be designated as such in the accounting software and will be fully reported upon demand.

 This account will be reported on the HTA Balance statement as an HTA asset.

-Treasurer or executive director may write the checks from this account.
-All check stubs will be placed with the application and documentation and into proper file.
-Funds to be paid in US dollars to recipient/s.
+The executive director will issue funds from this account at the direction of the TAP committee.
+Payment documentation will be maintained with the application and shall be maintained in accordance with the Document Destruction Policy.

 Should the injured or sick HTA member trimmer be from outside the US, the repayment of the loan will be in US funds, currency conversion at time of repayment to apply.

 Income/Disbursement statement for TAP fund will be reported separately from normal business to the board and to members.
 Legal reporting to the IRS on Form 990 (annual tax filing) will be at the discretion of the CPA filing the form.

-According to 501(c)(6) tax laws, a Form 1099-MISC will be mailed to recipient by January 31 of the following year.
-Office will coordinate this mailing along with the other 1099-MISC for the year.
-(As of 2011, this law requires a Form 1099-MISC to be sent to anyone amount over $600 paid to one person must be reported using the 1099-MISC, after requesting Form W-9)
+DISBURSMENT

+Individuals awarded financial support will have the option of receiving either a gift or a loan.

+All payments for TAP Committee approved obligations shall be paid in US dollars to the designated recipient.

+Any repayment of loans shall be made in US dollars.
+As a courtesy to HTA members, payments in foreign currency will be accepted, but will be credited against the loan at the US equivalency determined by HTA’s banking institution.

 OVERSIGHT and CRITERIA

-Committee shall consist of three activepeopmembers: (current treasurer), past treasurer, and the injured party’s regional representative.
+Committee shall consist of three active members, the current treasurer, and the injured party’s regional representative.

-Committee shall evaluate each situation, as it is impossible to include all situations in application.
+Committee shall evaluate each application on a case-by-case basis.

-Meetings, discussions, decisions and actions should occur within 7 days of receiving the TAP application.
+Meetings, discussions, decisions and actions shall occur within 14 days of receiving the TAP application.

-If one applies for the loan listed in the application, it must be made available immediately following approval of the application.
+If one applies for the loan listed in the application, funds shall be made available within 72 hours of approval of the application.

-The loan may be presented as a gift if the need exists.
-Committee must provide a written statement as documentation for the files.
+The Committee, at its sole discretion, may award support as a loan or a gift.
+The recipient shall have the right to accept or reject the award.

 The Treasurer will act as a liaison between the TAP committee and the Board of Directors.